Caffeine 101: The Scoop on Coffee

 Which Grind Has the Most Caffeine?

+Unless you are going to eat your bag of coffee beans whole (we won’t judge, but go easy there, buddy), we need to talk about how to release coffee’s caffeine potential into an actual beverage.
+Whole beans must be ground before caffeine from the inside of the bean can be dissolved easily into water.
 While grind size isn’t as significant a caffeine factor as volume vs weight, caffeine in your brew can be dependent on how long your grounds stay in contact with water through the extraction process.
 Finely ground coffee placed in a French press for four minutes will release more caffeine than the same weight in coarse grounds.
 Why?
 Because the fine grounds have more surface area coming in contact with the water than coarse grounds do.
+Heat matters, too.
+The hotter the water, the faster the extraction process, and the quicker the caffeine makes it out of the grounds.
+A very basic take on this idea looks like this:

 • Hot water + long extraction time + finer grounds = more caffeine